sean-camara/Student-List-App-Async-MAUI/README.md

 # Student List App — Asynchronous SQLite Implementation (.NET MAUI)

 A .NET MAUI application that manages local student records using **fully asynchronous SQLite operations**.
-This project refactors a synchronous version and applies complete `async/await` support, fulfilling the requirements of **Laboratory Exercise #2: Using SQLite Asynchronously** while extending the functionality beyond the minimum requirements.
+This project refactors a synchronous version and applies complete `async/await` support, fulfilling the requirements of *Laboratory Exercise #2: Using SQLite Asynchronously* while extending the functionality beyond the minimum requirements.

 ---

-## Purpose of the Laboratory Exercise
+## 🧾 Purpose of the Laboratory Exercise

 The goal of this exercise is to convert a synchronous MAUI application into an asynchronous one by: